본문 바로가기

 "Half for Corporate Investment...
 Supporting the Entire Business Life Cycle"

 "Hana Securities' promissory notes are supported by a multi-layered defense structure, which includes liquidity management based on a high credit rating, the company's proprietary funds, and the backing of Hana Financial Group.
-Another strength is the ability to offer stable interest rates."
+Another key strength is the ability to offer stable interest rates."

 [Promissory Note Initiative]③Hana: "Assets Safely Managed, Returns Exceptionally Delivered" Dongshik Kim, Head of Corporate Strategy Division, Hana Securities.
 Hana Securities

 Legally, Hana Securities can issue up to twice its equity capital (about 6 trillion won).
-However, the company emphasizes that establishing a firm presence in the market is more important than rapid scaling up.
+However, the company stresses that establishing a firm presence in the market is more important than rapid scaling up.
 This year's target for outstanding promissory notes is set at between 2 trillion and 3 trillion won.

 He said, "Rather than expanding rapidly, it is important to achieve a stable market entry in the first year," and predicted, "In the second and third years, we will gradually expand, and in the mid-to-long term, we expect to reach a level equivalent to our equity capital."